ANZAC Day Services

 Queensland’s largest Dawn Service is held every year at the Shrine of Remembrance, ANZAC Square, Brisbane.
 It is followed by an ANZAC Day Parade through the streets of the city, beginning at 10:00am.

-A full list of the more than 500 ANZAC Day Services and Marches conducted by RSL Sub Branches in towns and cities throughout Queensland will be uploaded on 1 April.
-So check back then to find your closest service.
+A full list of almost 500 ANZAC Day Services and Marches conducted by RSL Sub Branches in towns and cities throughout Queensland appear below.